hovav698/superlinked_mcp_server/README.md

 - Applied weights

 **Example use case:**
-"Create an index from business_news.csv with text search on the description field and recency on the date field.
+"Create an index from business_news.json with text search on the description field and recency on the date field.
 Put more weight on the description."

 ### 3. `query_index`